Are you visiting the port of Amsterdam by barge? On this page you will find all available facilities.

 There are collection points for paper, glass and domestic waste at the vehicle transfer points at Haparandadam, in the Houthavens and Afrikahaven, on the Stromboliweg and the Jan Riebeeckhaven.

 The glass and paper containers are open to all.
-The waste container is operated with the free eco card, like the drinking water supply point.
+The waste container is operated with the free eco card.

 Cargo waste may be produced during the transhipment and transport of dry and liquid cargo.
 The recipient or sender of the cargo is responsible for the costs of cleaning the holds and gangways after unloading.
 The terminal indicates the collector or port reception facility where the waste can be deposited.